smlungwana/sqa-automation-framework/README.md

 Test data is extracted from **JSON** and **CSV** files.

 ## Author
-This project was created by [smlungwana](https://www.linkedin.com/in/smlungwana/)
+This project was created with ❤ by [smlungwana](https://www.linkedin.com/in/smlungwana/)